neelam-007/gateway/modules/assertions/ScriptAssertion/README.txt

 To enable this to work on 4.2 I had to hack the bsf.jar to work around a bug it exposed in the AAR file classloader.
 (I've fixed the bug for 4.3.)

+See the examples subdirectory for some example scripts.